Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Security/FilePermissions.md

 | `027`       | Owner has full permissions; group has read and execute; others have no permissions. |

-Special permissions in Linux, known as SUID (Set User ID), SGID (Set Group ID), and the sticky bit.

 ## SUID (Set User ID)